LysTech/lys/README.md

   <img src="assets/ps_audio_gui.png" alt="GUI for perceived_speech.py" width="600"/>
 </p>

-N.B.: To run the bash scripts below you have to be on a unix/linux based system.
-You can either use AI to make a Windows equivalent or run in this in your linux subsytem for Windows.
+*N.B.: To run the bash scripts below you have to be on a unix/linux based system.
+You can either use AI to make a Windows equivalent or run in this in your linux subsytem for Windows.*

 So, once you've got an mp3 file called `my_podcast_name` (inside of `/data/audio/assets`) you can then run `./data_recording/mp3_to_15min_chunks.sh my_podcast_name`.
 This will create sub-folder named `my_podcast_name`, and sub-sub-folders for each 15 minute chunk.

-(n.b. you may have to do `chmod +x mp3_to_15min_chunks.sh` if you can't run it, and same for `transcribe.sh` -- `chmod` is for unix based systems, not sure for Windows).
+(N.B. you may have to do `chmod +x mp3_to_15min_chunks.sh` if you can't run it, and same for `transcribe.sh`).

 Then run `data_recording/transcribe.sh my_podcast_name`.